noahzeldin/dissertation/reception_analysis.md

 mother_title_toks <- tokenize_and_remove_stopwords(mother_corp_title)
 ```

-## DFMs
+## Document-Feature Matrices (dfm)

-Create function for converting toks to dfm and applying dictionaries:
+Create function for converting tokenized items from previous section
+(ending in `_toks`) to dfm and applying dictionaries:

 ``` r
 convert_to_dfm_and_apply_dictionaries <- function(i) {